spryker/vsf-theme/README.md

 $ yarn test:e2e:open
 ```

-To run e2e in CI you should first build the project (ex. `yarn build`)
+To run e2e in a continous integration server (CI) you should first build the project (ex. `yarn build`)
-and then it will start server automatically and run e2e tests
+and then it will start the server automatically and run the e2e tests

 ```bash
 $ yarn test:e2e:ci